 This piece won the Anne Flexner Memorial Award for Fiction and the Rudolph William Rosati Creative Writing Award in 2020.

-The stylist comes back over.
+The stylist finishes checking in another client and comes back over to my chair.
 She is short and her breasts are straining against her leopard print top, stretching the spots until you can no longer see the holes in the middle.
 The elastic is fighting a war.

 Her own hair is streaky, pink and blue over mouse brown, and I wonder for a moment if I should just get up now and leave before she does something irreversible.
 There’s still time to drive home and turn on the television and maybe catch Seinfeld reruns or whatever they’re airing these days.
 I could make microwave popcorn and turn down the lights.
 I could pretend I was a kid and it was late at night and I was trying not to laugh too loud so Mom and Dad wouldn’t wake up.
 I could call Frankie and we could curl up in pajamas like old times, but she probably has plans with Andy.
 She always has plans these days.

-I settle back into the chair and grip the armrests until my knuckles turn white.
+I lean back into the chair and grip the armrests until my knuckles turn white.

 My chest feels kind of tight and I don’t open my mouth for a few seconds and when I do I’ve borrowed my grandmother’s German accent that she only trots out on holidays or when she’s angry.